hwmhht/hht204806/Lesson-3:-Hidden-faces-removal-(z-buffer).md

 ![](http://webloria.loria.fr/~sokolovd/cg-course/03-zbuffer/img/20e9d8742d17979ec70e45cafacd63a5.png)

 Let us render it.
 Recall that the render is 1 pixel height.
-In my source code i create images 16 pixels height for the ease of reading on high resolution screens. *rasterize()* function writes only in the first line of the image *render*
+In my source code I create images 16 pixels height for the ease of reading on high resolution screens. *rasterize()* function writes only in the first line of the image *render*

 ```C++
         TGAImage render(width, 16, TGAImage::RGB);